Frank Lusk Babbott: Legacy

 A public park (Babbott Field) and a street (Babbott Avenue), both in Waterville, New York, were named in his honor.
 The Babbott Room in the Octagon at Amherst College was named in memory of him.

 He left a bequest of over $540,000 to Vassar College to establish the Lydia Richardson Babbott Endowment.

-The Frank L. Babbott Chair of Literature & The Arts at Packer Collegiate Institute is named in his honour, established by his family in 1977.
+The Frank L. Babbott Chair of Literature & The Arts at Packer Collegiate Institute is named in his honor, established by his family in 1977.